open-policy-agent/opa-envoy-plugin/examples/envoy-uds/README.md

 This tutorial shows how Envoy’s External authorization filter can be used with OPA as an authorization service.
 The OPA-Envoy plugin is configured to listen on a UNIX Domain Socket.

+This section assumes you are testing with Kubernetes v1.20 or later.
 ## Steps

 ### 1. Start Minikube